gerlogu/gerlogu/README.md

-# Hi there, my name is Germán Lóepez
+# 👋 Hi there, my name is Germán López
-**I am a Technical Designer & Game Programer specialized in Unreal Engine 5 & Unity.
+**I am a Technical Designer & Game Programer specialized in Unreal Engine 5 & Unity.**
-### Hi there 👋
+### Hi there

 <!--
 **gerlogu/gerlogu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.